About the Workshop

 Have you ever wished that you could attend your own private writing workshop that would teach you exactly what you need to know, at the right pace for you, and respond to your questions, problems, and needs in extensive one-on-one sessions?

-That's what Your Personal Odyssey Writing Workshop is.
-It's an online, one-on-one intensive workshop experience.
-Students taking Your Personal Odyssey receive the top-quality learning experience Odyssey is known for, but that experience is customized to be more responsive to how each writer works and what each writer needs.
+That’s what Your Personal Odyssey Writing Workshop is.
+It’s an online, one-on-one intensive workshop experience.
+Each writer taking Your Personal Odyssey receives the top-quality learning experience Odyssey is known for, but that experience is customized to be more responsive to how that writer works and what that writer needs.

 The renowned Odyssey lectures are broken into modules on different topics.
-To complete a module, a student watches the lecture recordings; does readings, journal entries, and critiques; works with me to create and complete an individualized assignment; and writes a story or novel excerpt.
-Penetrating, detailed feedback by myself and guest critiquers is provided, and I interact one-on-one with students in a deep mentoring experience.
-Students complete modules in whatever order they feel will be most helpful, and may repeat a module and go deeper into the content to work on a particular problem area.
+A student must complete six modules to graduate from the program.
+To complete a module, a student watches the lecture recordings; does readings, journal entries, and critiques; works with the instructor to create and complete an individualized assignment; and writes a story or novel excerpt.
+Penetrating, detailed feedback by the instructor and guest critiquers is provided, and the instructor interacts one-on-one with the student in a deep mentoring experience.
+Students complete modules in whatever order they feel will be most helpful.
+They may repeat a module to go deeper into the content to work on a particular problem area or request a custom module to study a topic that is not already the focus of a module.

 A ONE-ON-ONE EXPERIENCE

-Long ago, editors at publishing houses used to correspond with developing writers over several years, mentoring them and helping them bring their skills up to publication level.
+Long ago, editors at publishing houses used to correspond with developing writers over several years, mentoring them and helping them fully realize their skills.
 When I was a senior editor at Bantam Doubleday Dell, I saw the last remnants of that practice fading away.
 Your Personal Odyssey allows you to have that deep mentoring experience and combines that with the lectures, readings, exercises, critiques, writing, and feedback that will help you make major improvements to your writing.

 What will the mentoring be like?
-As an editor for eight years and the primary instructor at Odyssey for twenty-eight years, I've worked with many writers, and I understand that each writer is different.
+As an editor for eight years and the primary instructor at Odyssey for thirty years, I’ve worked with many writers, and I understand that each writer is different.
 Each writer thinks differently, builds stories differently, has different strengths and weaknesses.
 To improve, each writer needs to develop a different combination of skills and needs to alter their writing process in different ways.
-So when we meet in mentoring sessions, I'll be drawing on my experience to try to provide the best guidance and suggestions for you.
-We'll explore the unique opportunities and challenges you face as a writer.
-We'll be looking at your writing process and its connection to the strengths and weaknesses in your work.
-We'll discuss which weakness you want to target first and discuss possible techniques that could help you improve that weak area.
-As Your Personal Odyssey continues, we'll target your weak areas one by one and chart your progress.
-We'll work together on creating your individualized assignment for each module.
-We'll discuss the lectures you've watched and the readings, journal entries, and critiques you've done and how they can lead to improvements in your writing.
-We'll discuss the feedback I've provided on your latest submission, and whether your attempt to improve a weak area led to a stronger story.
-When you have a submission due for a guest critiquer, I'll be there beforehand if you want to brainstorm or discuss the piece you're writing, and I'll be there afterward to discuss the insights the guest provided.
-I'll answer your questions, and we'll discuss any problems, difficulties, or concerns you have.
-In short, I'll do my best to help you make progress on your unique writing journey.
+So whether your instructor is Carrie, Lane, or I, when we meet in mentoring sessions, we’ll try to provide the best guidance and suggestions for you.
+We’ll explore the unique opportunities and challenges you face as a writer.
+We’ll be looking at your writing process and its connection to the strengths and weaknesses in your work.
+We’ll discuss which weakness you want to target first and discuss possible techniques that could help you improve that weak area.
+As Your Personal Odyssey continues, we’ll target your weak areas one by one and chart your progress.
+We’ll work together on creating your individualized assignment for each module.
+We’ll discuss the lectures you’ve watched and the readings, journal entries, and critiques you’ve done and how they can lead to improvements in your writing.
+When you’re working on a new submission, we can brainstorm and problem solve, and after you’ve received feedback, we can examine whether your attempt to improve a weak area led to a stronger story.
+We’ll answer your questions and discuss any problems, difficulties, or concerns you have.
+In short, we’ll do our best to help you make progress on your unique writing journey.

-I mentioned above that with Odyssey's previous structure, I met one-on-one with each student for a total of about three hours.
-During Your Personal Odyssey, I interact one-on-one with each student for over 30 hours.
+I mentioned above that with Odyssey’s previous structure, I met one-on-one with each student for a total of about three hours.
+Your Personal Odyssey involves interacting one-on-one with each student for over 30 hours.

 THE LECTURES

-The program includes guest lectures by award-winning authors P. Djélì Clark, Melissa Scott, Nancy Kress, Mary Robinette Kowal, Steven Barnes, Tim Waggoner, David Corbett, Eric James Stone, E. C. Ambrose, Nisi Shawl, Barbara Ashford, and Sheree Renée Thomas; bestselling authors Brandon Sanderson, Meagan Spooner, and Gregory Ashe; award-winning editor/publisher Scott H. Andrews, and more.
+The program includes guest lectures by award-winning authors P. Djélì Clark, Fonda Lee, Melissa Scott, Nancy Kress, Jill Tew, Mary Robinette Kowal, Steven Barnes, P. A. Cornell, Tim Waggoner, David Corbett, Eric James Stone, Nisi Shawl, Greg van Eekhout, Barbara Ashford, and Sheree Renée Thomas; bestselling authors R. F. Kuang, Carrie Vaughn, Brandon Sanderson, E. C. Ambrose, Meagan Spooner, Maggie Stiefvater, and Gregory Ashe; award-winning editor/publisher Scott H. Andrews, award-winning literary agent Arley Sorg, and more.

-Also included are guest question-and-answer sessions by most of the above plus bestselling authors David Brin and Carrie Vaughn, and award-winning editors John Joseph Adams and Sheila Williams.
+Also included are guest question-and-answer sessions by most of the above plus bestselling author David Brin, and award-winning editors John Joseph Adams and Sheila Williams.

 THE ASSIGNMENTS